REVEL Kulia Race Information

 Parking & Busing

 Please make sure that you are on time and that you get on the right bus!
 Staff will be on hand to help direct runners and ensure that parking and busing runs smoothly.
-Estimated travel time is 30-60 minutes depending on your distance and where you are departing from.
+Estimated travel time is 30-60 minutes depending on your distance.
 Please plan your bathroom needs accordingly.
 Porta potties will be available at the start lines.

 You will receive a race bag when you pick up your packet at the expo.
 This bag is for you to take to the starting areas.
 A number that matches your race bib will be put on the outside of your race bag.
 This is to identify your bag at the finish area after the race, and you will need your bib to prove ownership of your bag when you pick it up.
 Please carry any belongings to the starting area in this bag, as opposed to any other personal bags, which cannot be identified by your race number.
 Bags must be placed in the bag trucks at the starting areas at least 15 minutes prior to the race start.